Kangaroo Facts What is a Kangaroo?

 Photo: Kangaroo hopping in the Australian Outback

-Kangaroos are large, fast, and agile hopping animals with a distinctive triangular body shape, large hind legs, small forelimbs, and a long, thick tail.
+Kangaroos are large, fast, and agile hopping marsupial animals with a distinctive triangular body shape, large hind legs, small forelimbs, and a long, thick tail.
 Their fur colour can range from orange-brown to grey to dark brown.
 Kangaroos can grow to 2 meters and weigh 90 kilograms.
 They can hop at speeds of up to 70 kilometres per hour and leap as high as 4 meters.
 Male kangaroos are larger than females, and only female kangaroos have a pouch in which they carry their young.
 Kangaroos cannot hop at low speeds.
 So, they walk on five legs!
 Yes, that's right.
 Besides using their front limbs and rear legs, they also use their tails as a leg.
 This unique way of walking is called pentapedaling locomotion.

 Kangaroos belong to the scientific animal group Macropodidae (Macropod means 'big foot’ in Greek).
 Only the four largest species in this group are called kangaroos.
 These are the Red Kangaroo, Eastern Grey Kangaroo, Western Grey Kangaroo, and Antilopine Kangaroo.
 The word 'Kangaroo' is pronounced Can-ga-roo.